linda-seiter/cmsc115_2252/week3/week3_lesson.md

 You'll use these techniques to develop test cases for the week 3 programming projects.

-### Equivalence Partitioning
+### Equivalence Class Partitioning

-**Equivalence Partitioning**, also called **Equivalence Class Partitioning (ECP)**, divides the input domain into equivalence classes, also called partitions, based on the similarity of input values.
+**Equivalence Class Partitioning (ECP)** divides the input domain into equivalence classes (also called partitions) based on the similarity of input values.
 Each value in an equivalence class should display the same program output behavior as all other values in that class.

 The assumption is that for any single value _v_ in the equivalence class: